2022 Mitsubishi Eclipse Cross Pros vs Cons

 Looking for the most bang for your buck?
 The SE trim level is just two levels up from the base trim, and it gives you a ton of upgrades for the modest price jump.
 The 8-inch touchscreen infotainment system with built-in navigation is definitely worth the upgrade.
 While the LE does a decent job of giving you upgrades, the SE goes beyond that by giving you more driver aids (like adaptive cruise control), keyless ignition and entry, and a dual-zone automatic climate control system.
 You can also opt for all-wheel drive on the SE, whereas you cannot on the ES or LE.

-Reasons Not to Buy a 2022 Mitsubishi Eclipse Cross – The Cons
+Reasons You May Not Like the 2022 Mitsubishi Eclipse Cross – The Cons

 1. Bland Acceleration